Osteoarthritis at the base of the thumb

 Information for patients from the Orthopaedic Hand Service

-You are being given this leaflet as you have been diagnosed with osteoarthritis at the base of your thumb.
-This leaflet will explain the condition, the surgery you will need, and what to expect after surgery.
+You have been diagnosed with osteoarthritis at the base of your thumb.
+This leaflet will explain:

 Osteoarthritis around the base of the thumb is a very common condition.
-This is most often part of the normal age-related changes of our joints.
+It is most often part of the normal age-related changes to our joints.
 Joints that have been injured before are more likely to develop arthritis and the thumb is more vulnerable to this.

 Diagram showing a side view of the bones and joints of the thumb, and arthritis developing in the base of the thumb.